What is the relationship between IVS and SCI?

 Are there any age restrictions?

 The majority of IVS projects are open to everyone between 18 and 99 years of age!
 Volunteers in North-South projects must be over 20 and preferably have already done a short-term project in Europe or have similar relevant experience.
-EVS projects do have stricter age restrictions due to the nature of their funding (17-30 years old).
+ESC projects do have stricter age restrictions due to the nature of their funding (17-30 years old).

-Unfortunately we cannot place volunteers under 18 unless they are accompanied by a parent/guardian, however we are able to send 17 years old as EVS volunteers only to selected projects that accept minors, if and when available.
+Unfortunately we cannot place volunteers under 18 unless they are accompanied by a parent/guardian, however we are able to send 17 years old as ESC volunteers only to selected projects that accept minors, if and when available.
 In such cases, we will ask for parental consent.

 Who can apply?